11 min read

 Positioning for the Hybrid Future

 For executives, the opportunity is to get into this model before their peers do.
-The Edelman study found that 95% of decision-makers are more receptive to outreach from executives with a consistent thought leadership presence.
-And 79% say they're more likely to advocate internally for a vendor when they've engaged with that vendor's executive content over time.
+The Edelman study found that 95% of hidden decision-makers say strong thought leadership makes them more receptive to sales and marketing outreach.
+And 79% say they're more likely to advocate internally for a vendor when that vendor consistently produces high-quality thought leadership.

 The industry is moving.
 The question is whether you move with it.